lexibank/pylexibank/faq.md

 ```
 The reason is that `lexibank` first converts the string into its context representation `^n̥ak$`.
 It will then search
 for the longest subsequence in the beginning of the sequence, where it finds `^n`.
 This will then be used as a first match, leaving the diacritic `◌̥` unmapped.
-It is important to keep this in mind, since it can otherwise seem very surprising, as if the profile would not correctly work, if you do not take care.
+Keep this in mind as it can otherwise seem very surprising, as if the profile would not correctly work.

 ### Testing orthography profiles interactively with SegmentsJS